Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentNone

-School board or governing body approval required; limited exceptions for law enforcement search/rescue and imminent danger
+School board or governing body designee approval is required; exceptions exist for law enforcement search and rescue and arrest execution.

-Operating a drone below 300 feet over or within 500 feet of utility facilities
+Operating a drone below 300 feet over or within 500 feet of a utility facility

 FineUp to $5,000